Skip to content

 The following screenshots illustrate the pattern creation process:

-1. Review the logs that includes PII.
+1. Review the logs that include PII.

 The message field in the pii_test_stream contains names, email addresses, IP addresses, SSNs, and credit card numbers.